ctu-mrs/mrs_uav_trajectory_loader/README.md

 ### Prerequisites

-Setting which UAVs are target and also which trajectories should be loaded is set in config file */config/params.yaml*.
+Setting which UAVs are targets and also which trajectories should be loaded is defined in config file */config/params.yaml*.
-All launch files are using parameter *uav_name_list*, that should be array of target UAVS.
+Parameter *uav_name_list* is array of target UAVS (for example - [uav1, uav2, uav3]).

 ### For simulations via LAN
 Follow to [how to set ros remote](https://mrs.felk.cvut.cz/gitlab/uav/uav_core/wikis/ros_remote) page.